tidev/titanium-docs/docs/api/titanium/android/notificationchannel.md

 You can create a notification channel for each distinct type of notification you need to send.

-To create a notification channel, use the [createNotificationChannel](Titanium.Android.createNotificationChannel) method.
+To create a notification channel, use the <Titanium.Android.createNotificationChannel> method.

 Further Reading: